Jaishree2310/eyantra-registration-form/frontend/readme.md

 ## API Integration

-The frontend communicates with the backend through the `api.js` service, which provides:
+The frontend communicates with the backend through the `api.js` service, which uses native Fetch API and provides:

 - Structured API client with error handling
 - Timeout management